 Why is this important?

-> There are many people in our communities who have complex chronic health and social needs.
-Focusing on healthcare in the community helps people better understand and manage their health care needs, and stay as healthy as possible for as long as possible, while ensuring the hospital system operates as efficiently as possible.
+There are many people in our communities who have complex chronic health and social needs.
+Focusing on whole-of-person care in the community helps people better understand and manage their health care needs and stay as healthy as possible for as long as possible, while ensuring the hospital system operates as efficiently as possible.

-> Supporting patients in the community using integrated approaches to care, delivering care closer to home while also reducing preventable visits to hospital, supports patients to receive the right care, in the right place and at the right time.
+Supporting patients in the community using integrated approaches to care, delivering care closer to home while also reducing preventable visits to hospital, supports patients to receive the right care, in the right place and at the right time.

 The Premier’s Priority aims to reduce potentially preventable visits to hospital by 5% through to 2023 for people who can safely receive their care in the community.
 Delivering this result will strengthen the care provided to people in the community, improve the experience for patients and keep people healthier in the long-term.

 Reducing the number of days spent in hospital for patients with preventable conditions has required a focused and coordinated effort between hospitals and primary care providers.
 The proportion of total days spent in hospital in 2021-2022 by people with conditions where hospitalisation is potentially preventable has improved by 3.0 percentage points since baseline (2017-2018).
 Prior to this the rate had been increasing since 2015-2016.

 While the pandemic has been a significant challenge for our health services and staff, it has also driven increased availability and uptake of virtual care services including remote in-home monitoring, which improves access for patients to high quality multidisciplinary specialist care in many settings across NSW.